STF1998/Desk20/README.md

 </p>
 <h2 align="center"><b> A web application designed to sustainably combat procrastination </b></h2>

-Solving procastination and raising awareness for water accessibility one glass at a time!
+<ul align="center">Solving procastination and raising awareness for water accessibility one glass at a time!</li>

 ## **Team Members**